-To avoid concurrency issues during backups of busy databases, you can use the --only-innodb or --only-innodb-with-frm option to back up only InnoDB tables and the associated data.
+To avoid concurrency issues during backups of busy databases, you can use the --only-innodb option to back up only InnoDB tables and the associated data.

-1.3.3 Files Backed up for Data Stored with MyISAM and Other Storage Engines mysqlbackup also backs up the .MYD files, .MYI files, and the .frm files associated with the MyISAM tables.
+1.3.3 Files Backed up for Data Stored with MyISAM and Other Storage Engines mysqlbackup also backs up the .MYD files, .MYI files, and the .sdi files associated with the MyISAM tables.
 Files with other extensions that are backed up are shown in Table 1.1, "Types of Files in a Backup".